tommccallum/operating_system_fundamentals/boot/Readme.md

 qemu-system-x86_64 broken_boot.bin
 ```

-The broken boot will continue to look for bootable drives, where as the working boot loader succeeds.
+The broken boot will continue to look for bootable drives, in step 3 the working boot loader succeeds.

+## Step 3

 Now try hello.s: